-Whether you started coloring at home for the first time during COVID-19, or you’ve been coloring for years, you probably already know that color-treated hair requires a little more TLC than virgin hair—hair that hasn't already been dyed, highlighted, or bleached.
+Worried about your hair health after dying it?
+Whether you started coloring at home for the first time during COVID-19, or you’ve been coloring for years, you probably already know that dyed hair requires a little more TLC than virgin hair—hair that hasn't already been dyed, highlighted, or bleached.
 What’s more, if you use hot tools on top of coloring, and wash your hair (too) often (don’t worry, we all do it!), you might notice the damaging effects on your hair really start to pile up.

 The bottom line?
 If you want your hair to look and feel its best, it’s helpful to stick to a hair care routine that includes plenty of hydrating, color-safe products with nurturing ingredients.
 A consistent routine will help with everything from color fade to split ends.
 Think of it as similar to sticking to a nightly skincare routine— but much easier, as most of these steps aren’t necessary every day.

 So, where should you start?
 You’re in luck—we put together a little cheat sheet to jumpstart your new routine.
-Follow these five steps below to learn which products you should be using, in what order, and how frequently.
+Follow these five steps below to learn the best technique to color your hair, which products you should be using, in what order, and how frequently.
 Here are our best hair care tips to not only maintain your colored hair but keep it looking healthy and gorgeous.

 The Perfect Routine for Color-Treated Hair